Guiding Principles

 Clause 42 — Real-Time Public Accounts on National Blockchain

-All public accounts, budgets, contracts, and expenses shall be published in real time on a national blockchain, permanently auditable.
+All public accounts, budgets, contracts, grants, and expenditures of the State shall be published in real time on the national blockchain, permanently auditable by any citizen without fee.

 Clause 43 — No Deficit Spending